 Because if you are reading this essay, you probably want to have more than one thing on your LAN, and so I need to go into the following detail...

 Suppose there are TWO (simple) computers on your LAN?
 And that both are in use at the same time.
-We'll say that you are Alice, and that Bob is across the room ALSO using the LAN and switch/ router/ modem that you are using.
-And that he, too, is fetching information from the web.... but DIFFERENT information.
+We'll say that you are Alice, and that Bob is across the room using same LAN and switch/ router/ modem that you are using.
+And he, too, is fetching information from the web.... but DIFFERENT information.

 That may be both simpler and more complicated than you think.